philltran/message_private/README.md

 a contextual filter which filters by group ID of the logged in user.
 This is developed taking into account that a content type called "Group" exists for all Group instances.
 Anything other than this setup requires user customisation.
-You must manually set the field_message_groups_ref contextual filter to use group bundle to enable group filter on views.
+You must manually set the field_message_group_ref contextual filter to use group bundle to enable group filter on views.

 HOW TO USE